 2. Ensuring the Workplace is Safe

-You’re also responsible for the safety of all of your employees.
+As an employer, it is your responsibility to take the necessary steps for the safety of all of your employees.
 If there are any dangers in the work environment and an employee is injured as a result, that’s on you.

-Everyone should understand the accessibility and implications of accident at work claims.
+Everyone should understand the accessibility and implications of the accident at work claims.
 If someone is injured on the job, they have the right to seek compensation or potentially file a lawsuit.

 3. Understand Leave Laws